Azure/azure-ai-personalized-offers/Automated Deployment Guide/Post Deployment Instructions.md

       ![Dashboard Example](Figures/PowerBI-11.png)

-### Visualize Energy Data From Real-time Data Stream
+### Visualize Solutioin Activity From Real-time Data Stream

 The essential goal of this part is to visualize the real-time energy consumption data.
 Power BI can connect to a real-time data stream through Azure Stream Analytics.